arcana-network/docs.arcana/docs/faq/faq-gasless.md

 ??? an-faq "When using the gasless transactions in an app that integrates with the {{config.extra.arcana.dashboard_name}}, which user address does the developer refer to, EoA or SCW or both?"

       When the gasless feature is enabled for a specified blockchain network, the user accounts are associated with the default traditional EoA address and also an SCW address.

       Gasless follows the [ERC-4337 account abstraction](https://eips.ethereum.org/EIPS/eip-4337) specification and [ERC-1291 Signature Validation methods](https://eips.ethereum.org/EIPS/eip-1271) for contract addresses.

       The app developers must use EoA addresses for messages that require personal signing.
 For all whitelisted operations, the SCW account address is used by the {{config.extra.arcana.sdk_name}}.
-In the case of non-whitelisted operations, the gas fees are payable via the EoA address.
-If there are no sufficient funds in that EoA wallet address the non-whitelisted operations may fail until the user tops up the EoA account.
+In the case of non-whitelisted operations, the gas fees are payable via the SCW address associated with the user account.
+If there are insufficient funds in that SCW wallet address, then the non-whitelisted operations may fail until the user tops up the SCW account.

 ## MFA